uhyo/better-typescript-lib/README.md

 ### With pnpm

-With pnpm, you must append the following line to the `.npmrc` file:
+With pnpm, you need to append the following line to the `.npmrc` file:

 ```properties
 public-hoist-pattern[]=@typescript/*